Network Geometry: Hyperbolic geometry of network latent spaces

-\textbf{\em Geometric communities.} The angular distribution of nodes in the geometric network models $\mathbb{S}^1$ and $\mathbb{H}^{2}$ is uniform.
-However, nodes in maps of real networks concentrate in specific regions defining geometric communities in many systems, including the Internet~\cite{boguna2010sustaining}, metabolic networks in cells~\cite{serrano2012uncovering}, trade networks~\cite{garcia-perez2016hidden}, and brain connectomes~\cite{Muhua:2019a}.
+\textbf{\em Geometric communities.} The angular distribution of nodes in the described models is uniform.
+However, nodes in maps of real networks are clustered in regions defining geometric communities that were observed in many real networks, including the Internet~\cite{boguna2010sustaining}, metabolic networks in cells~\cite{serrano2012uncovering}, trade networks~\cite{garcia-perez2016hidden}, and brain connectomes~\cite{zheng2019a}.
 Non-overlapping communities can be detected in the geometric domain using purely geometric methods.
 One definition considers soft communities as groups of nodes in similarity space separated from the rest by angular gaps that exceed a certain critical value~\cite{serrano2012uncovering}.
 An alternative, known as the Critical Gap Method (CGM)~\cite{garcia-perez2016hidden}, finds the communities by changing the gap and selecting the soft community partition that maximizes the standard modularity measure~\cite{newman2006modularity}, Fig.~\ref{part2_Fig_comm}~c,f.
-These distance-based communities show strong correlation with groups defined by metadata, like geographical location of the Autonomous Systems in the case of the Internet, biochemical pathways of reactions in metabolic networks, or anatomical brain region in structural brain networks~\cite{allard2018}, Fig.~\ref{part2_Fig_comm}~d,e.
+These distance-based communities show strong correlation with groups defined by metadata, like geographical location of the Autonomous Systems in the case of the Internet~\cite{boguna2010sustaining}, biochemical pathways of reactions in metabolic networks~\cite{serrano2012uncovering}, or anatomical brain region in structural brain networks~\cite{Cacciola:2017ve,allard2018}.
+Geometric-based communities also show a significant overlap with topological-based communities, making the geometric nature of complex networks even more evident~\cite{garcia-perez2016hidden,faqeeh2018characterizing}.\\

+Geometric communities affect degree-degree correlations and clustering spectrum in the network ensemble.
+These properties are not tunable but fixed by structural constraints in the vanilla version of the model described above with the homogeneous distribution of angular coordinates~\cite{boguna2004cut,catanzaro2004generation}.
+However, if these coordinate are not homogenously random but fixed to their heterogeneous values inferred in a real network with communities, the ensemble of random networks generated by the model using these heterogeneous inferred coordinates reproduces accurately the degree correlations and clustering in the real network~\cite{GarciaPerez2019,kitsak2020link}.
+This observation suggests that, to a great extent, degree correlations are a consequence of latent geometry coupled with inhomogeneous distributions of nodes in it.